Privacy

 What are your rights?

-• The right to restrict processing – to have the freedom to restrict the processing of your personal data in certain circumstances that limits the way that we use your data.
+• The right to restrict processing – To have the freedom to restrict the processing of your personal data in certain circumstances that limit the way that we use your data.

-• The right to data portability - to view the personal data you have provided to a controller in a structured, commonly used and machine readable format.
-It also gives you the right to request that a controller transmits this data directly to another controller.
+• The right to data portability - To view the personal data you have provided to a controller in a structured, commonly used and machine-readable format.
+It also gives you the right to request that a controller transmit this data directly to another controller.

-• The right to object - to ask us to stop processing your personal data.
+• The right to object - To ask us to stop processing any of your personal data.

 • You have the right to lodge a complaint with the Information Commissioner’s Office (ICO).